The end of Alitalia Airlines appears to be imminent with tickets from a new airline, ITA, going on sale on October 15, 2021.

 In 2020, the failing airline was taken over by the Italian government which infused additional funds to save it, in the form of bailouts and loans.
 But the airline’s financial woes continued to worsen, exacerbated by last year’s pandemic which hit the entire airline industry hard.
 Analysts note six failed rescue attempts over a period of 12 years.

 “Italians see Alitalia as a spaghetti strainer —- you pour in money and it comes straight out,” one former manager told politico.eu.

 Alitalia in 1980: Not To Be Missed

 Raffaella Carrà sings Nel blu dipinto di blu (Volare)

-It appears as if lengthy negotiations with the European Commission, which had to approve the latest deal, “may” have reached a conclusion last week.
+It appears as if lengthy negotiations with the European Commission, which had to approve the latest deal, “may” have reached a conclusion in July.

 According to the proposed agreement, ITA will purchase Alitalia’s assets—including its brand—in a public tender.
 The deal also earmarks a €3 billion cash infusion for ITA (with a first installment of €700 million).
 A matter of national pride, ITA planes will still fly with the same Alitalia red, white and green colors.

 Flights will be fewer in number with the new company inheriting only 85% of Alitalia’s flight slots at Milano Linate Airport and 43% of its slots at Rome Fiumicino Airport.
 The airline will initially operate only 52 aircraft, down from the current 92, with 7 of them wide-bodied craft suitable for long-haul flights.
 ITA has announced plans to add an additional 26 aircraft this year and operate 105 aircraft by 2025.

 Conde Nast Traveler has reported that New York, Boston, and Miami will be among ITA’s first long-haul destinations.